“Nobody Died At Sandy Hook”

 “The Gene Rosen videos are important for the official narrative, in that they corroborate many of its details… These incriminating videos are some of the best evidence that the Sandy Hook shooting was a hoax.” pg.
 75

-So Gene’s interviews are proof positive of a hoax because they… corroborate the official story?
+So, Gene’s interviews are supposedly proof of a hoax because they… corroborate the official story?

 When there are inconsistencies, it’s proof of a hoax.
-And now when there aren’t any inconsistencies, it’s also proof of a hoax.
-You really can’t win with these people.
+And now, when there aren’t any inconsistencies, it’s also proof of a hoax.
+With logic like this, you really can’t win with these people.

 “The only photo we have seen of any children being evacuated from the school was apparently taken earlier in the fall during a drill—no coats, smiling faces, leaves remaining on a few trees.” pg.
 75

-The children were not wearing coats because they had taken them off when they arrived at school, as one is expected to do.
-They then stored them away before they were forced to flee from a gunman.
-You obviously don’t go and get your coat in that situation.
+The children weren’t wearing coats because they had taken them off upon arriving at school—just as any kid does.
+They’d already stored them away before being forced to flee from a gunman.
+In an emergency like this, you’re not exactly running back to grab your coat.
 Didn’t a self-proclaimed “school safety expert” consult on this scam of a book?
-Come on.
+Seriously.

 This Detective was then directed by someone to approach the building and begin escorting the children out and through the parking lot as they were released by Officers from within the building.
 This Detective ran to the sidewalk by TFC Gregg and observed the first group of children being led out of the building along with several staff members and teachers.
 The children were holding onto each other’s shoulders from behind and walking in a single file line as directed.
 This Detective observed that many of the children were crying and frightened, in addition to being cold…

-As far as smiling goes… I want you to take a look at the girl in the blue top and tell me if that looks like a “smile” to you.
-How about the girl behind her, in the dark blue?
+As far as smiling goes… take a look at the girl in the blue top and tell me if that looks like a “smile” to you.
+And how about the girl behind her, in the dark blue?
+Does she look like she’s having fun?

 And these are the “leaves” that Lee speaks of: